Jeyssiva/GoogleMapPlaceSearchRN/README.md

 ## GoogleMapPlaceSearchRN

 Shared the apk file(GMapPlace) in the mail.
-Kindly download the apk -> Select "Package Installer"
+Download -> Install in any android device -> Select "Package Installer"

 ## History
 If the history > 5, then "More from recent history" link will be appears.